SEI-R-2-22/u2_lesson_conditional_rendering/README.md

 ### Inline If with Logical && Operator

 You may embed any expressions in JSX by wrapping them in curly braces.
 This includes the JavaScript logical `&&` operator.
-It can be handy for conditionally including an element:
+It can be handy for conditionally including an element.

+Let's add one more component to our `components` folder

+#### Mailbox.js
 ```js
 import React, {Component} from 'react';

 export default class Mailbox extends Component {
   render() {
     const unreadMessages = this.props.unreadMessages

     return (
       <div>
         <h1>Hello!</h1>